Microsoft Remote Desktop (Formally Known as Remote Desktop Connection) in Mac OS X

-Remote Desktop Connection, a free utility from Microsoft, allows you to use a Macintosh laptop or a desktop Mac at home (or another off-campus location) to remotely control the Windows-based desktop computer in your on-campus office or lab.
-When using Remote Desktop Connection from a laptop on a wireless network (including Purdue's Air Link network and free public WiFi networks in coffee shops, hotels, etc.) or a home computer on a broadband Internet connection, it's as if you're sitting at the desk in your office using your computer's keyboard and mouse -- even if you're two buildings, two miles, or two continents away.
+Put simply, Microsoft Remote Desktop from a laptop or a home computer makes it as if you're sitting at the desk in your office using your computer's keyboard and mouse -- even if you're two buildings, two miles, or two continents away.

 By remotely accessing an ECN-supported desktop computer and refraining from storing your Purdue files locally on your laptop or home computer, your data remains safely stored in your home directory on ECN's network servers -- which receive daily backups.

-- If you have a Windows-based laptop or home computer, Microsoft provides Remote Desktop Connection with Windows XP Professional and every edition of Windows 7; please see Remote Desktop Connection in Windows XP or Remote Desktop Connection in Windows 7.
-(The instruction on the page you're reading now focus on the Mac OS X version.)
+If you have a Windows-based laptop or home computer, Microsoft provides Microsoft Remote Desktop for Windows 7, please see Remote Desktop Connection in Windows 7.
+The instruction on the page you're reading now focus on the Mac OS X version.

-You'll want to follow these instructions on your Mac laptop and/or at-home Mac, not on the on-campus desktop computer!
-Before you begin, download and install Microsoft Remote Desktop free via the Mac App Store.
+You'll want to follow these instructions on your Mac laptop and/or at-home Mac-- not on the on-campus desktop computer!
+Before you begin, download and install Microsoft Remote Desktop free via the App Store to your Mac

 1. Connect to Purdue's Virtual Private Network.
 When using a computer off-campus, this step is required.
 Establish a connection to Purdue's Virtual Private Network (https://webvpn.purdue.edu).
 For a description of this service, please see ITaP's VPN "Getting Started" page.